SFG006/reddit-persona-gen/README.md

 # Reddit User Persona Generator 🤖

 This project generates a detailed user persona by analyzing Reddit posts and comments from a given profile URL.
-It scrapes public data using Reddit's API and summarizes the user's personality, interests, and values using Gemini Pro (Google Generative AI).
+It scrapes public data using Reddit's API and summarizes the user's personality, interests, and values using Gemini 2.5 Pro (Google Generative AI).

 ---

 ## 🚀 Features

 - 🔍 Scrapes posts & comments from any Reddit user
-- 🧠 Generates structured user persona using Gemini (LLM)
+- 🧠 Generates structured user persona using Gemini 2.5 Pro (LLM)
 - 🔗 Includes citations to original Reddit content
 - 📝 Saves output as a `.txt` file